example42/example42.github.io/_drafts/2017-12-18-beaker_with_vagrant_and_docker.md

 Here we usually see the first difference between acceptance tests on control-repositories versus acceptance testing on modules:

-Within modules one wants to test, whether the module is working as expected on all supported operating systems.
-For a control-repository one wants to test individual system roles on very specific operating systems.
+Within modules one wants to test, whether the single code base is working as expected on all supported operating systems.
+For a control-repository one wants to test multiple different system roles on a few operating systems.

 Let's continue testing control-repositories on CentOS 7.
 The nodeset configuration consists of the following two files: